Khadija-Omar/dsc-phase-three-project/README.md

 Customer churn, also known as customer attrition or customer defection, is a critical metric in businesses, particularly in subscription-based services and industries with recurring revenue models.
 Churn refers to the rate at which customers discontinue their relationship with a company or cancel their subscription to a service or product.

 In the business context, customer churn is a significant concern due to its potential adverse effects on a company's revenue, growth, and overall sustainability.
-Understanding and mitigating customer churn is essential for maintaining a healthy customer base and fostering long-term success.This project focuses on analyzing the churn dataset from the telecom industry to predict customer churn and gain insights into the key factors driving churn.
+Understanding and mitigating customer churn is essential for maintaining a healthy customer base and fostering long-term success.
+This project focuses on analyzing the churn dataset from the telecom industry to predict customer churn and gain insights into the key factors driving churn.

 # Business Understanding